 The Vice Presidents

-There shall be up to four (4) Vice Presidents elected with due consideration of maintaining geographical balance in the membership of the Executive Board.
-They are entrusted with the
+There shall be up to four (4) Vice Presidents elected in the membership of the Executive Board.
+Vice-Presidents should decide among themselves in which period of the three-year term each shall assume the role of the President.
+They are entrusted with the following functions:

 1. Assist the President in the performance of his/her functions, especially in promoting the aims and objectives of the Association in their respective regions and monitoring international and /or regional developments related to the fields listed in Article 1(2)